RadW2020/radw2020.github.io/_posts/2025-11-14-BitfiTech Exchange Descentralizado.md

 ## Technical Foundations

-The implementation relies on Node.js version 20.19.5 or higher as the runtime environment.
 Node's asynchronous event-driven architecture maps well to the concurrent nature of peer-to-peer networking, where a node might be simultaneously receiving orders from some peers while forwarding them to others and processing matches locally.

 The networking layer builds on standard TCP sockets for peer-to-peer communication, with Grenache providing the distributed hash table abstraction.
 Using Kademlia as the DHT algorithm was particularly interesting because it has proven reliability in large-scale systems like IPFS and Ethereum's discovery protocol.
 The algorithm organizes nodes into a structured overlay network that enables efficient lookups with logarithmic complexity.